 The conversion rate of the debentures is subject to adjustment upon certain events, including the issuance of stock dividends on our class A common stock, the issuance of rights or warrants, subdivisions, combinations, distributions of capital stock, indebtedness or assets, cash dividends and issuer tender or exchange offers as described under "Description of the Debentures-Conversion Rights-Conversion Rate Adjustments."
-The conversion rate will not be adjusted for certain other events, including, for example, upon the issuance of additional shares of stock for cash, any of which may adversely affect the trading price of the debentures or the class A common stock issuable upon conversion of the debentures.
-Even if the conversion price is adjusted for a dilutive event, such as a leveraged recapitalization, it may not fully compensate you for your economic loss.
+The conversion rate will not be adjusted for certain other events, including, for example, in issuance of stock for cash that may adversely affect the trading price of the debentures or the class A common stock issuable upon conversion of the debentures.